-International Trademark Registration (WIPO)
+International Trademark Registration (Madrid System)

 The Madrid System facilitates the filing and protection by a single International Trademark Registration request (IR), covering a large number of industrialized countries around the world, currently up to 100 states, including Spain and the whole European Union, being much more cost-effective than seeking protection separately in each individual country.
 It is a centralised system for obtaining trademark registration in multiple national Offices which you designate, just based on a single basic trademark application or registration in the Office of Origin, either national (a Spanish Trademark or in any other country party to the Madrid System) or with the regional office EUIPO (a European Union Trade Mark).

 The registration of International Trademarks is managed by the World Intellectual Property Organization (WIPO), based in Geneva, Switzerland and the Madrid System is governed by the two following treaties: